You are planning a move to your new home and bought all the supplies on your checklist, but do you know how to use them correctly?

 “I would say do not purchase blankets,” Albert suggested.
 “Let the movers use them, and they will rent them to you and add them to the cost of supplies.
 If you move yourself and hire a U-Haul, you can rent them or substitute moving blankets with large blankets from your home – comforters, large beach towels.
 Be creative.”

-Mellen said he’s hesitant to buy blankets because of the cost, and “the idea of renting blankets — given that you don’t know where they’ve been and whether they’ve cleaned them – is potentially a little skeevy in my mind.”
+Mellen said he’s hesitant to buy moving blankets, also known as furniture pads, because of the cost, and “the idea of renting blankets — given that you don’t know where they’ve been and whether they’ve cleaned them – is potentially a little skeevy in my mind.”

 Whatever you use, blankets are best suited for covering furniture to keep it from getting scratched.